paul-lab/practical-agile/README.md

 Key Features

 *  Free & Simple to Use
-*  Releases (That can be made up of multiple projects)
 *  A Story Hierarchy
 *  Automatic calculation of epic/parent size
 *  A Story can have Tasks, Comments and Tags